JavaScript Mouse Events

 When you click an element, there are no less than three mouse events fire in the following sequence:

-1. The mousedown fires when you depress the mouse button on the element.
+1. The mousedown fires when you press the mouse button on the element.

 2. The mouseup fires when you release the mouse button on the element.